LeonGuertler/TextArena/textarena/envs/TwoRoomsAndABoom/README.md

 [Player 0] I'm on the Blue team, but I'm not the President.
 [Player 4] I'm on the Red team, just a regular member.

+# Role Reveal Initiation
+[GAME] You've chosen to reveal your role.
+Players in your room: Player 0, Player 4, Player 6
+To whom would you like to reveal your role?
+Simply type the player's number (e.g., '3') or use the format '[Player X]' Valid options: [0], [4], [6]

+Note: This will be your reveal #1 out of 5 allowed reveals.

+# Role Reveal Confirmation
+[GAME] You revealed your role (Bomber) to Player 2.
+You have 4 reveals remaining.

-# Role Reveal
+# Role Reveal Notification (to target player)
 [PRIVATE] Player 6 has revealed their card to you.
-Their true role is: President You revealed your role (Bomber) to Player 2.
-You have 4 reveals remaining.
+Their true role is: President

 # Leader Selection Phase
 [GAME] Round 1: As the Leader of Room 0, you must select one player to trade with the other room.